GustonMari/SNOWCRASH/level02/ressources/README.md

 https://manpages.ubuntu.com/manpages/bionic/en/man7/ascii.7.html
 It s the DEL key, so we have ft_wandr minus 3 letters plus NDRel.L0L and delete l --> ft_waNDReL0L

+We can get the flag02 back !
+kooda2puivaav1idi4f57q8iq